9128hotel/prompt/README.md

-# Project Information
+# project Information

-Project still in early development.
-It bypasses a block on windows CMD, nothing more.
-It doesn’t have many QOL features.
-If you don't like it: {put something here}
+project still in early development. it bypasses block on windows CMD. it doesn’t have many QOL features.
+If you don't like it, i don't care.

-# Commands
+# commands

-test : Pings localhost as a test.
-If this fails that means either someone found a way to block it, or the code broke down.
-Send me a screenshot if this happens and I’ll fix it.
+test : Pings localhost. if this fails someone found a way to block code, or code broke. send me a screenshot if this happens and i *may* fix it.

-license : Outputs the license and credits
+license : licenses and credits. "credit" also does this because people couldn't remember the difference.

-There are some easter *eggs* (not bugs, features!).
+there are some easter *eggs* (not bugs, features!)

-# Known issues
+# known issues

 Нет, code is fine.

-# Contact Me
+# contact Me

-Email in GitHub bio.
+email in GitHub bio.